 This condition is also known as: citrullinuria, citrin deficiency, CTLN II, neonatal intrahepatic cholestasis caused by citrin deficiency (neonatal form only), NICCD (neonatal form only).

 For more information about Citrullinemia, Type II, visit Baby's First Test: Citrullinemia, Type II.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Pediatric Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.